hslu-ige-laes/StromGTPublic/README.md

 # StromGT - Electricity consumption of building services: a calculation tool for planners
 - The electricity consumption of building automation (BA) has a relevant share in the total electricity consumption of building technology (BT).
-The new calculation tool _StromGT_ presented here helps the planner to analyse the BA and BT power consumption.
+The calculation tool _StromGT_ presented here helps the planner to analyse the BA and BT power consumption.
 With little effort, the planner receives a realistic, detailed picture of the power consumption of the planned BA and BT system already in the early planning phases.
 By making changes to the system, consumption reductions can be identified.

 - The tool name _StromGT_ refers to the German topic name _**S**tromverbrauch der **G**ebäude**t**echnik_.